Advanced features

 [self.listPlayer setDefaultBandWidth:defaultBandWidth];

-// (Optional) In the preparedone callback, select the ABR mode.
+// Optional: In the onPlayerEvent callback for AVPEventPrepareDone, select the adaptive bitrate (ABR) mode.

 -(void)onPlayerEvent:(AliPlayer*)player eventType:(AVPEventType)eventType {